JustinGOSSES/wellioviz/docs/INSTALLATION.md

 7. However, if you run `wellioviz.help` you'll now see returned on the next line =`'I'm really no help.
 Please check out the docs at https://justingosses.github.io/wellioviz/ or the main README.md at https://github.com/JustinGOSSES/wellioviz.
 Best of luck.'`.
 8. Further wellioviz functions are just the variable name you created `wellioviz` + `.` + function name with arguments included inside the `()`.

+### Run Example Holoviews Panel/Bokeh Deployment
+1. pip install panel (and its dependancies)
+2. clone/download repository source code
+3. In the command line, navigate to the examples/deployments/ folder
+4. From the command line, run panel serve example_panel_app --show

 ### Install in a Jupyter Notebook with JavaScript Kernal
 -- IN PROGRESS --